Neighbors United to Safeguard the

 Visit us on Facebook and YouTube

 The PPA has hired an attorney to challenge the terms of the Permit.
-We can tell you more once it’s public, but in the meantime we are asking you to donate whatever you can toward legal expenses.
-Any amount you can spare will get us closer to our goal of $25,000 needed to fight for safer setbacks and protect our rights.
+We have filed a Petition disputing the many waivers to setbacks and noise standards that ORES has granted to the wind energy company.
+Your support is critical – whatever you can donate toward legal expenses will go directly into action, getting us closer to our goal of $25,000 needed to fight for safer setbacks and protection of our rights.

-You can donate by check or credit card by clicking the DONATE button provided below.
+You can donate with a credit card by clicking the DONATE button provided below.
 Your gift can be one-time or monthly – both are appreciated.
 You will get a receipt for your donation in your email.

 The money transfer app we use allows us to collect all of the money that is donated.
 You can tip them if you like, but it isn’t required – either way, click the dropdown by the heart symbol, select ‘Other,’ and indicate any amount or 0.